-Parent Networks – Frequently Asked Questions
+Frequently Asked Questions

 What are Parent Networks?
-Parent Networks are informal gatherings for parents and guardians from each grade level to get acquainted, share parenting ideas about high schoolers, get information on navigating Paly.
-These meetings occur on a monthly basis often in parents’ homes or, in some cases, at the school.
-PTAC-Parent-Network-Guidelines
+Parent Networks are informal gatherings for parents and guardians from each grade level to get acquainted, share parenting ideas about high schoolers, and get information on navigating Paly.
+These meetings may occur on a monthly basis often in parents’ homes or, in some cases, at the school.

 Who can be involved?
-All parents and guardians who would enjoy peer group discussions regarding their children’s high school years.
+All parents and guardians who would enjoy peer group discussions regarding their children’s high school years may join the discussion.

 What is the purpose of each Parent Network?
 Parent Networks provide an opportunity for parents to share ideas, concerns and strategies around issues such as friendships, parent-child communication, emerging independence, discipline, social life (dating, parties, etc.) and academics.
 Discussions related to your child’s specific academic or personnel problems/concerns are appropriately addressed elsewhere, not at these meetings.

 When are Parent Network meetings held?
 Meetings are scheduled once every 4-6 weeks with the purpose of widening circles of community and support for parents.
 Some classes choose to have an additional evening meeting.

 Parent Network communication guidelines.
-PTAC-Parent-Network-Guidelines
+Read the PTAC guidelines:

 Anything posted on the Parent Network group site must be balanced and intended for information ONLY.
-Uptous is the only official PTSA Parent Network communication channel.
+UpToUs is the only official PTSA Parent Network communication channel.
 Information is pushed out and is intended to be informational and all of network groups are under the PTA umbrella.
 Lobbying for particular positions on issues or for particular candidates during an election season is not an appropriate use of this venue.
 Inappropriate content will be removed.